vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     As you would expect, these menu options are used to open panes that provide access to properties and features of your IoT Hub.
 For example, some panes provides access to devices that are connected to your hub.

-1. On the left-side menu, under **Explorers**, click **IoT devices**
+1. On the left-side menu, under **Device management**, click **Devices**

     This pane can be used to add, modify, and delete devices registered to your hub.
-You will get pretty familiar with this pane by the end of this course.
+You will get pretty familiar with this pane when working on an IoT solution.

 1. On the left-side menu, near the top, click **Activity log**

     As the name implies, this pane gives you access to a log that can be used to review activities and diagnose issues.
 You can also define queries that help with routine tasks.
 Very handy.

-1. On the left-side menu, under **Settings**, click **Built-in endpoints**
+1. On the left-side menu, under **Hub settings**, click **Built-in endpoints**

     IoT Hub exposes "endpoints" that enable external connections.
 Essentially, an endpoint is anything connected to or communicating with your IoT Hub.
-You should see that your hub already has two endpoints defined:
+You should see that your hub already has endpoints defined, including the following:

-    * _Events_
+    * _Event Hub compatible endpoint_
     * _Cloud to device messaging_

-1. On the left-side menu, under **Messaging**, click **Message routing**
+1. On the left-side menu, under **Hub settings**, click **Message routing**

     The IoT Hub message routing feature enables you to route incoming device-to-cloud messages to service endpoints such as Azure Storage containers, Event Hubs, and Service Bus queues.
 You can also create routing rules to perform query-based routes.

 1. At the top of the **Message routing** pane, click **Custom endpoints**.

-    Custom endpoints (such as Service Bus queue and Storage) are often used within an IoT implementation.
+    Custom endpoints (such as Event Hubs and Storage) are often used within an IoT implementation.

-1. Take a minute to scan through the menu options under **Settings**
+1. Take a minute to scan through the other left-side menu options.

     > **Note**:  This lab exercise is only intended to be an introduction to the IoT Hub service and get you more comfortable with the UI, so don't worry if you feel a bit overwhelmed at this point.
-You will be configuring and managing your IoT Hub, devices, and their communications as this course continues.

 ### Exercise 4: Create a Device Provisioning Service using the Azure portal